HongboYang-David/security-assurance-test-cookbook-with-Scapy/README.md

 # security-assurance-test-cookbook-with-Scapy
 This cookbook is for test cases of security assurance requirements defined in 3GPP TS 33.117.
-All test cases are based on Scapy tool.
+All test cases are based on Scapy and verified with Scapy 2.5.0.

 # Cover IPv4 options in RFC791 - Start
 # Create packet with NOP option